 This timescale is on the basis that:

-- where there is a property to sell, the sale process runs in tandem with the probate administration;
+- where there is property in England and Wales to sell, the sale process runs in tandem with the probate administration;

 - there is no requirement to correspond with HM Revenue and Customs, other than to seek confirmation that there is no requirement to submit an income tax return; and